Hollywood's janitors swept out of jobs by dual strikes

 By Jorge Garcia

-LOS ANGELES (Reuters) - Yolanda Cendejas was let go from her job as a studio janitor on May 5, days after Hollywood writers went on strike, leaving the Los Angeles resident without income and the health insurance she needs to cover treatment for her diabetes.
+LOS ANGELES (Reuters) -Yolanda Cendejas was let go from her job as a studio janitor on May 5, days after Hollywood writers went on strike, leaving the Los Angeles resident without income and the health insurance she needs to cover treatment for her diabetes.

 She was forced to return to her native Mexico in July to have a non-malignant tumor removed.